Blog

 Tool proliferation creates numerous hidden costs that extend far beyond licensing fees:

 Integration Overhead: Each additional security tool requires integration with existing systems, often consuming weeks or months of engineering time.
-Complex integration projects delay other security initiatives and consume valuable technical resources.
+With 76 tools, the average integration backlog extends 18+ months, delaying other security initiatives.

-Operational Complexity: Managing multiple vendor relationships, license renewals, and support contracts diverts security team attention from core protective activities.
+Operational Complexity: Managing 76 vendor relationships, license renewals, and support contracts diverts security team attention from core protective activities.
+The average enterprise spends 35% of security operations time on tool management rather than threat hunting.

 Cloud-Native Security Architecture Principles